 Multiple clinical trials evaluated the safety and efficacy of cabazitaxel.
-The most common side effects of cabazitaxel include feeling short of breath, decreased appetite, fatigue, changes in your sense of taste, constipation, nausea, vomiting, joint or muscle pain, diarrhea, hair loss, skin reactions at the injection site, and back pain.
-Many of these symptoms, including hair loss, are generally reversible and will be remedied when the medication is stopped.
-Your provider will be able to determine what symptoms may be longer-lasting in nature.
+The most common side effects of cabazitaxel include feeling short of breath, decreased appetite, fatigue, changes in your sense of taste, constipation, nausea, vomiting, diarrhea, hair loss, and back pain.
+Many of these side effects, including hair loss, are generally reversible and will be remedied when the medication is stopped.
+Your provider will be able to determine what side effects may be longer-lasting in nature.
 This is not an exhaustive list of all potential side effects of cabazitaxel.
 Talk to your healthcare provider or pharmacist for further information.

 Things to note about cabazitaxel

-Several rare but more serious side effects can accompany cabazitaxel including neurological symptoms, changes in liver function, serious gastrointestinal symptoms, and reproductive health complications.
+Several rare but more serious side effects can accompany cabazitaxel including neurological symptoms, serious gastrointestinal symptoms, and reproductive health complications.
 Alert your provider immediately if you notice any of the following symptoms:

 - Numbness, tingling, or burning of hands or feet